InfosecForActivistsTeam/infosec-activists/content/en/_index.md

 will want to turn the GPS receiver off, which prevents from the location data from being recorded at all.

-**Bluetooth, WiFi, and UWB** are common technologies that use short-range radios to communicate with other devices.
-Unfortunately, their operation requires your phone to broadcast identifiable information about itself.
+**Bluetooth, WiFi, and Ultrawideband (UWB)** are common technologies that use short-range radios to communicate with other devices.
+Unfortunately, their operation requires your phone to broadcast information which can uniquely itself.
 This information can be observed by a "beacon" or scanning device.
 Stores, government agencies, and police use these devices to identify people who are nearby.
-This type of surveillance is profoundly dangerous at an action, so we need to disable Bluetooth and WiFi whenever possible.
+This type of surveillance is profoundly dangerous at an action, so these radios should be disabled whenever possible.

-**Your mobile carrier** can track your location by when your phone contacts its radio towers.
+**Your mobile carrier** can also track your location using your phone's contact with its cellular towers.
-Phones connect to towers periodically while on, even if they are not being actively used.
-Towers connections are sufficiently accurate to place an individual on the same block as an action.
+Even if you are not actively in a call, texting, or browsing the internet over a celluar connection, there is still constant activity between your device and the towers to maintain a connection.
+These connections are sufficiently accurate to place an individual on the same block as an action.
-This information can be accessible to law enforcement through a subpoena.
+This location information is typically logged by your carrier, and can be accessible to law enforcement.
+[Some police departments](https://www.aclu.org/issues/privacy-technology/surveillance-technologies/stingray-tracking-devices-whos-got-them) also have access to devices known as cell site simulators, IMSI catchers, or a "Stingray".
+These devices can mimic a cellular tower, and provide the police with not only more accurate, but real-time, data.

-Both iOS and Android phones have a feature named **"airplane mode,"** to quickly disable the cellular radio, and some or all of the other radios, present on the device.
+Both iOS and Android phones have a feature named **"airplane mode,"** to quickly disable the cellular radio and some, or all, of the other radios present on the device.
 The exact behavior is dependent on which device you're using.
-The safest option for ensuring that all of your radios have been disabled is to both enable Airplane mode **and** ensure that the Bluetooth and WiFi radios are turned _Off_ in your devices Settings app.
+The safest option for ensuring that all of your radios have been disabled is to both enable Airplane mode **and** manually ensure that the Bluetooth and WiFi radios are turned _Off_ in your devices Settings app.
+See the [iOS](#iphone-setup) or [Android](#android-setup) section below for the specific details for your device.

 ## Intrusion Protection
 If you attend an action, there is a risk that your phone may be seized by police.
 They will